janderudder/Event-Reactor-Cpp17/README.md

 ## Implementation details

-This class makes some very liberal reinterpret_casts on the event parameter passed to the registered callbacks, in order to achieve a certain ease of use and a natural syntax for the user.
-They could be replace by static_casts by taking the parameter as pointers. `const void*` would be used as parameter type internally.

-For the sake of genericity and simple interface, the callback calls are wrapped into a second function call.
+For the sake of (some level of) genericity and the simplicity of the interface, the callback calls are wrapped into another function call.
 This doubles the number of function calls and probably have performance costs.

 The callbacks are very limited in return and parameter types.
 If you know a way to obtain a completely generic interface I would be interested to know.
 Please contact me.